Eagles Meadow

 Eagles Meadow (Dôl Yr Eryod) is a medium-sized shopping centre in Wrexham city centre.
-Previously this area has had a variety of uses over hundreds of years, originally used as stables for local gentry, and later a car park hosting a market.
-It was developed as a shopping centre in 2008, opening on Thursday 30 October 2008 at 10am.
+The area has had a variety of previous uses, from housing stables for local gentry to its later use as a car park hosting a market.
+The current shopping centre opened on Thursday 30 October 2008 at 10am.

 There is a webcam pointed at the Eagles Meadow bridge hosted by local hyperlocal site Wrexham.com.